trevorki/kmeaningfulR/README.md

 ## KmeaningfulR’s Place in the R Ecosystem

-There already exist several packages that implement k-means clustering in R. Most notably there is the stats::kmeans implementation.
-There are also several functions for modified versions of k-means available in the ClusterR package.
-We are not trying to break new ground with kmeaningfulR, but rather to build a simple and lightweight implementation from scratch.
+There already exist several packages that implement k-means clustering in R. Most notably there is the `stats::kmeans` implementation.
+There are also several functions for modified versions of k-means available in the `ClusterR` package.
+We are not trying to break new ground with `kmeaningfulR`, but rather to build a simple and lightweight implementation from scratch.

 ## Features